-The Wheldall Assessment of Reading Passages
+Whelldall Assessment of Reading Passages

 Reading fluency reflects a student’s automaticity in decoding.
 To read effectively and with understanding, students need to be able to decode words effortlessly so that they are not wasting cognitive capacity that could otherwise be deployed in making sense of what is being read.
 Reading fluency is a powerful predictor of overall reading progress.
 The Wheldall Assessment of Reading Passages (or WARP) has been designed to identify low-progress readers, and to monitor their reading performance over time, using a quick, simple, reliable and valid test of oral reading fluency.

 Students read for just one minute from specially written 200-word passages, which have been designed to be of similar difficulty level.
 The number of words read correctly in that minute is a measure of the student’s level of oral reading fluency.